p1ng-request/docs/templates/Sendinblue/Sendinblue_Get_no_of_undelivered_emails.md

 **Author:** [Minura Punchihewa](https://www.linkedin.com/in/minurapunchihewa/)

-This notebook get the number of undelivered emails
+**Description:** This notebook provides a count of emails that were not successfully delivered using Sendinblue.

 ## Input